mooioom/chords-finder/README.md

-# Eldi's Simple Chords Finder 🎵
+# Anysong.ai 🎵

-A beautiful and intuitive web application that analyzes MP3 files to detect and display chord progressions in real-time.
+AI harmonies extraction using Madmom, Librosa, Numpy (Python, flask) application that analyzes MP3 files to detect and display chord progressions in real-time.
 The app features a modern, responsive design with an animated musical note background and a sleek dark theme interface.

 ## Features ✨